Skip to main content

 • Sign out

-How it works describes a brief introduction to the UXI App.
+The How It Works section provides a brief introduction to the UXI App.

-If the UXI App is unable to detect a sensor via Bluetooth that is physically within range or if there were any errors or problems with the sensor configuration transfer and if the sensor does not go online after transferring the sensor configuration, the troubleshooting screen will assist to resolve issues.
+If the UXI App is unable to detect a sensor via Bluetooth that is physically within range, if there are any errors or problems with the sensor configuration transfer, or if the sensor does not go online after transferring the configuration, the Troubleshooting screen will assist in resolving these issues.

-This searchable list allows the customer to be changed in order to search for the sensors under that customer via Bluetooth.
+This searchable list allows you to change the customer in order to search for sensors under that customer via Bluetooth.
 Simply start typing the name of the customer and select it from the list.

 This screen displays the privacy policy, terms and conditions, and other legal resources that might be needed for reference.